Bolesław III Wrymouth: Division of the Polish state

 Bolesław divided his domains into the following provinces:

-The Seniorate Province (with his capital Kraków) was supposed to be non-inherited and indivisible.
+The Seniorate Province (with its capital Kraków) was supposed to be non-inherited and indivisible.
 It consisted of Lesser Poland, Sieradz and Łęczyca, the western part of Kruszwica and Kuyavia, the eastern part of Greater Poland, Kalisz, Gniezno and Gdańsk Pomerania.
 Western Pomerania as a fief would remain under the control of the senior duke.